 Carl Jung identified four distinct life stages in all people’s lives.
 These stages have nothing to do with what we do for living, how old we are, what we have achieved or how much money we make.
+Mainly, they are about our most important interests and goals.
 Also, these stages are not necessarily linear.
 We do not have to complete one of them in order to move to the next.
 We can step in or out of different stages, at different phases of our life.

 🏀 The Athlete Stage: The period of Mimicry